ebolar/TimeBox/README.md

 Thoughts on Time management

-Ref Tony Robbins - RPM technique
+I am extending the _Tony Robbins - RPM technique_ to cover other adjacent tasks (eg timekeeping)
   - there is a bucket with the backlog.
 You will never get it all done - its purpose is to get stuff out of your head
   - categorise the backlog.
 What are the main themes.
   - what are your priorities